ipatalas/vscode-postfix-ts/README.md

 ## Custom templates (1.6.0 and above)

 You can now add your own templates if the defaults are not enough.
-This will only work for simple ones as some templates require additional code.
+This will only work for simple ones as some templates require additional tricky handling.
 To configure a template you need to set `postfix.customTemplates` setting.
 It's an array of the following objects:

 ```JSON